llegomark/randommusings/src/content/blog/over-rainbow-laughter-love-life-antipolo.md

 class ConformingBehavior(Behavior):
     """
-    Type of Behavior where the individual does not change identity, hence conforms to the society
+    Type of Behavior where the individual does not change identity and hence conforms to the society.
     """

     def act(self, identity: List[str], society: 'Society') -> List[str]: